 SCHOOL CLOSURE: Due to unprecedented levels of snow, the school will be closed until further notice.
 Please check the Facebook page for updates.

-Schools often need to raise funds for various purposes throughout the academic year, and a bulk SMS service is ideal for spreading the word about upcoming fundraising campaigns.
+Schools often need to raise funds for various purposes throughout the academic year.
+Mass text messaging for schools is ideal for spreading the word about upcoming fundraising campaigns.
 Since texts are affordable (you only pay for the number of texts you send), running an SMS campaign won't make much of a dent in an already strained budget.